-If it is almost time for your next dose (within 6 hours), skip the dose you missed and take your next dose when you are meant to.
+If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.

-Do not take a double dose to make up for the dose you have missed.
+Do not take a double dose to make up for the dose that you missed.

 If you are not sure what to do, ask your doctor or pharmacist.